architjen/architjen/README.md

 **architjen/architjen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-Im a Data Scientist based in Lyon, France 🇫🇷.
+Im a Data Scientist | ML Engineer based in Lyon, France 🇫🇷.
 I love talking about data and new technologies.
 In my leisure time I like to read 📝, cook 🍲, play guitar 🎸 and workout 🤸🏼

 <h4><strong>Languages</strong></h4>